hyrmn/hyr.mn/src/posts/converting-to-lowercase.md

 You show up.
 You think you're prepared for anything.
 You walk in only to be greeted by Alice and Bob.
 You think you're getting set up for a [cryptology joke](https://en.wikipedia.org/wiki/Alice_and_Bob) but, no, it's interview time.

 Alice tells you that you've got one task.
-Come up with as many was as possible, using your preferred language, to convert a string to lowercase.
+Come up with as many ways as possible, using your preferred language, to convert a string to lowercase.
 Given the string "This IS COOL", you should end up with "this is cool".

 Luckily, since you read my blog, you are well-prepared with stupid ways to do stupid things with code.